 Today we will talk about another very important, fundamental chess endgame, namely, Rook vs. Bishop.
-If we compare this ending to a previously analyzed Rook vs. Knight, which is drawn in 70% of the games, this endgame draws only about 60% on ‘pre-master‘ level.
+If we compare this ending to a previously analyzed Rook vs. Knight, which is drawn in 70% of the games, this endgame draws only about 60% on the ‘pre-master‘ level.

 Many players believe that Rook vs. Bishop endgame is a guaranteed draw.
 That maybe the case for Grandmaster level players, or the players who know very well how to play minor piece vs. rook endgames.
 But, let me assure you that there are still chances to lose this ending, and accurate play is necessary to secure a draw.

 General rule to remember for this endgame: if you’re a defending side, you should put your king into the opposite color corner to your bishop.
 That means, if you have a light squared bishop you need to put your king to the dark color corner and vice versa.

 With that in mind let me show you what can happen if you don’t play this endgame correctly.